manoj-gupta/manoj-gupta.github.io/_posts/2020-07-29-Kafka-Basics.md

 ## Consumer offsets and Delivery Semantics

 Kafka stores the offsets at which a consumer group has been reading.
 These offsets are committed live in a Kafka topic named ```__consumer__offsets```.
-This helps a consumer to read from it left off in case it dies.
+This helps a consumer to read from where it left off in case it dies.

 Kafka gives consumers to choose when to commit the offsets.
 There are three delivery semantics:
 * **At most once** — offsets are committed as soon as the message is received.
 If processing goes wrong, the message is lost.